Flush with cash, Germany finds another 5 billion euros to spend

 "All in all, the federal government will be making available some 5 billion euros to towns and cities in the coming years, and thus underscoring its commitment to the municipalities," the finance ministry said in a statement.

-Finance Minister Wolfgang Schaeuble had already announced plans to devote an extra 10 billion euros in public investments in November, an amount that was at the time criticized as insufficient.
+Finance Minister Wolfgang Schaeuble had already announced plans to devote an extra 10 billion euros in public investments in November, an amount that was at the time criticised as insufficient.

 The German government on Tuesday also agreed the details of that 10-billion euro investment boost, earmarking 7 billion of that for transport, Internet expansion, energy efficiency, fighting climate change and for urban development.